Chandra Maharjan

 Chandra Maharjan (चन्द्र महर्जन) is a member of 2nd Nepalese Constituent Assembly.
 He won Lalitpur–2 seat in 2013 Nepalese Constituent Assembly election from Nepali Congress.
+He is also a Former President of Jyapu Samaj, Yala.

 Personal life

 Chandra Maharjan was born on 16 November 1954 in Subahal, Lalitpur-8 to Chandra Man Maharjan and Buddhi Maya Maharjan.
 He has two sons and three daughters.
 He holds a bachelor's degree in Political Science.
 He is the vice-president of Jyapu Samaj-Yala, general secretary of Ganeshman Singh Study Foundation and founder member of Rotary Club.
+He is an active member of society helping those in need.